coreinfrastructure/best-practices-badge/doc/security.md

 ![Assurance case in implementation](./assurance-case-implementation.png)
 ![Assurance case in other processes](./assurance-case-other-lifecycle.png)

+Some of these figures are in SACM notation.
+Other (older) ones are in
-These figures are in Claims, Arguments and Evidence (CAE) notation, which is a simple notation often used for assurance cases.
+Claims, Arguments and Evidence (CAE) notation, which is a simple notation often used for assurance cases.
 Ovals are claims or sub-claims, while rounded rectangles are the supporting arguments justifying the claims.